garengh4/create-react-app/README.md

 **Responsive Web Design**
 - depending on the width of the screen, our LAYOUT can change
-- bootstrap allows to code for different screenwidtth
+- bootstrap allows to code for different screenwidth
 - if we want a property to apply to specific screen widths, names are: `sm` for small, `md` for medium, `lg` for large, `xl` for extra-large, `xxl` for extra-extra-large
 - example class: `col-md-4` => apply the col width property to ALL SCREEN LARGER or EQUAL to MEDIUM SCREEN WIDTH
 - Rules: